ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 > NOTE 4: if no timezone information is included, the time expression is considered `local time`.

-> NOTE 5: one clarification about the seconds fraction in ISO8601 is that is not exactly an expression of milliseconds as the AOM specification implies considering the `millisecond_validity` fields.
-For instance `.5` represents half a second, which is indeed 500 milliseconds but `.5` is not syntactically `500 ms`, or `.333333` represents one third of a second, and syntactilclly `333333` goes beyond the precision of milliseconds which is just 3 digits long.
+> NOTE 5: one clarification about the seconds fraction in ISO8601 is that is not exactly an expression of milliseconds as the AOM specification implies considering the `millisecond_validity`
+> fields.
+For instance `.5` represents half a second, which is indeed 500 milliseconds but `.5` is not syntactically `500 ms`, or `.333333` represents one third of a second, and syntactically
+> `333333` goes beyond the precision of milliseconds which is just 3 digits long.
 Consider `.33333` is totally valid in ISO8601 for the seconds fraction (see NOTE 2).

 | value                  | expected | violated constraints          |
 |------------------------|----------|-------------------------------|